-The fact that it’s alarmingly common for kids and teens to self-harm only heightens the gravitas parents feel upon discovering their own child engaging in this type of behavior.
+The fact that self-harm is so common only heightens the gravitas parents feel upon discovering their own child engaging in this type of behavior.
 So, what should you do (and not do) if you find your family in that situation?
 How should you respond?
 Scary Mommy asked a mental health expert for insight.

 What is self-harm?